-On November 26, 2014, Licensee filed the above-referenced license renewal application for the Station.
-In Exhibit 22 to the application, Licensee admitted that on October 12, 2013, the Station aired the URL address for the website "www.lazytown.com," which appeared during the closing credits of the children's program "LazyTown."
-The program was supplied to the Station, through the NBC network, by Sprout as part of the NBC Kids Saturday Morning E/I Block.
-The inclusion of the website address is described as being "inadvertently included" and "fleeting."
+On December 1, 2014, Licensee filed the above-referenced license renewal application, in which it admitted in Exhibit 22 that on October 12, 2013, the Station aired the URL address for the website "www.lazytown.com," which appeared during the closing credits of the children's program "LazyTown."
+The program was supplied to the Station, through the NBC network, by Sprout as part of the NBC Kids Saturday Morning E/I Block.7 The inclusion of the website address is described as being "inadvertently included" and "fleeting."
+NBC Network goes on to describe the precautions it takes to avoid such incidents and states that it is working "to develop and implement additional procedures to minimize the possibility of a re-occurrence of this isolated incident."
+You argue that because the website address was displayed for an "exceedingly short duration" and would not have been "discernible to a reasonable child viewer," the display was not a violation of the rules or was, at most, a de minimis violation.8

 Even though the website address was displayed for only a short duration (estimated at one-half of one second), the display of a website address during program material, for any period of time, that does not comply with the four-prong test is a violation of Section 73.670(b).
 No evidence has been provided demonstrating that the website complies with the four-prong test set forth in Section 73.670(b).
 As recently as July 2, 2014, the top of the homepage of the website contained content of a commercial nature in the form of a link labeled "shop," in violation of the fourth prong of the test.
 Furthermore, while the website address was only displayed during the closing credits, the Commission has specifically stated that closing credits are considered to be part of the television programming material and are subject to the website address rule.
+10